chamburr/modmail/README.md

 Then, install Git and Docker on your machine.
 Clone this repository, copy `docker/.env.example` to `docker/.env` and fill in all the configurations.

-Finally, use the following commands run ModMail.
+Finally, use the following commands to start ModMail.

 ```
+./build.sh
 cd docker
 docker-compose up -d
 ```

 Your self-hosted bot should be up now.
 Congratulations!

+If you would prefer to not build your own images, then in `docker/docker-compose.yml` comment out the `modmail-xxx:dev` lines and uncomment the `chamburr/modmail-xxx:latest` lines and do not run `./build.sh`

 ## License